 - Do Not Taunt Cthulhu: Both the tow truck driver and the morgue receptionist learn this the hard way.

 - Drives Like Crazy: K. Just push the Big Red Button, and his car grows a rocket.
 He then drives on the roof of the Queens-Midtown Tunnel while singing along to Elvis Presley's "Promised Land", and pays the toll without missing a beat even after smashing through the gate.

 - *Drool* Hello: Indirectly.
 After K enters the morgue to find out what's happened to J, he tries to light a cigarette but the match is put out by a drip of slime.
 He looks up, and now we know what happened to the clerk...

 - Eat Me: Trope Namer.
 K goads the Bug into eating him so he can retrieve his gun and blow it up from the inside.

-- Eccentric Exterminator: The first movie gives us Ed, who is a pretty normal fella (or as normal as someone played by Vincent D'Onofrio can be...) until a giant bug from outer space uses his body as a disguise and steals an exterminator's van, giving us quite a bit of this vibe.
+- Eccentric Exterminator: Edgar actually isn't an exterminator and is a pretty normal fella (or as normal as someone played by Vincent D'Onofrio can be...) until a giant bug from outer space uses his body as a disguise and steals an exterminator's van, giving us quite a bit of this vibe.

 - Elvis Has Left the Planet: According to K, "He's not dead, he just went home."